-- mains water and sewage services
+- Mains water and sewage services

-- health and medical services provided by registered health professionals
+- Health and medical services provided by registered health professionals

-- booklets and newspapers

-- transportation of persons
+- Transportation of persons by air, railway, boat and road on a licenced bus or coach

-- conveyance, sale or lease of non-commercial property
+- Conveyance, sale, or lease of non-commercial property

-- certain insurance and financial services
+- · Certain insurance and financial services

-- supply to a bank of gold in bullion form
+- Supply to a bank of gold in bullion form

-- funeral services
+- Funeral services

-- domestic kerosene
+- · Domestic kerosene

-- statutory fees
+- · Statutory fees

-- trade union subscriptions
+- Trade union subscriptions

-- unprocessed agricultural foods and products, and certain agriculture supplies.
+- Unprocessed agricultural foods and products, and certain agriculture supplies.

-The above list is not exhaustive and is generic.
-It is for guidance purposes only and specific advice should be sought in each case.
+The above list is not exhaustive.
+It is generic and should be used for guidance purposes only.
+In each case, specific advice should be sought from a professional adviser.